Ananthansp10/Qr-code-generator-app/README.md

-This is a simple Qr Code Generator Website using Reactjs and Qr Code Api.This Website gives you a Qr Code what you are giving as input and generate according to your input.you can text or url as input.
+This is a simple Qr Code Generator Website using Reactjs and Qr Code Api.This Website gives you a Qr Code what you are giving as input and generate according to your input.you can give text or url as input.

 The Website Can Be Viewed On :- https://ananthansp10-qr-code-generator-app.netlify.app/